jhpyle/docassemble/about.md

 * **Text message interface** Your interviews can be available not only through a web browser, but also through a [text messaging interface], for those of your users without computers or smartphones.
+* **Machine learning** Your interviews can use [machine learning] to process user input.
+Your interviews can become "smarter" over time as the machine learning models are trained to associate particular user input with particular concepts.
+* **Central storage** Your interviews can [store data] in a central location, for example if you want use your interview to conduct a survey, or collect analytics about user answers.
 * **Interview sessions spanning months** **docassemble** interviews do not have to end the day the interviewee starts the interview.
 The interview and its answers can persist for months, and the interview